🛫 What’s your 90 day plan?

 - What high impact, low effort projects can I work on?

-- What’s something I can deliver in a sprint or two and will let my stakeholders know I’m not playing around?
+Think about what to tackle in Salesforce in this manner: what’s something I can deliver in a sprint or two and will let my stakeholders know I’m not playing around with the value I can provide as a Salesforce professional?

 - Find the super users of the system and learn their pain points.
 It might sound different than what the other people are telling you 😯